SUPERAndroidAnalyzer/super/README.md

 And secondly, we decided to make the software 100% extensible: All rules are centered in a `rules.json` file, and each company or tester could create its own rules to analyze what they need.
 It's also modular, so that new developments can easily add new functionality.
-Finally, a templating system for results reports gives users the ability to personalize the report.
+Finally, a template system for results reports gives users the ability to personalize the report.

 It also gives great code review tools, directly in the HTML report, so that anyone can search